An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

 \subsection{A model structure on torsion modules}

-We consider the category $\cA (G)=\qcemodcat{\Ra}$, and show the associated category of DG objects admits a model structure with homology isomorphisms as the weak equivalences.
+We consider the category $\cA_c^p (G)$ of $qce$-$\RRc^p$-modules and show the associated category of DG objects admits a model structure with quasi-isomorphisms as the weak equivalences.

-\begin{prop} The category $DG-\cA (G)$ of DG qce-$\Ra$-modules admits a model structure with weak equivalences the homology isomorphisms and cofibrations which are monomorphisms at each object.
+\begin{prop} The category $d\cA_c^p (G)$ of DG $qce$-$\RRc^p$-modules admits a model structure with weak equivalences the quasi-isomorphisms and cofibrations the monomorphisms at each object.
 The fibrant objects are injective if the differential is forgotten, and fibrations are surjective maps with fibrant kernel. \end{prop}

 \begin{proof} We use the method of \cite[Appendix B]{s1q}, where it is shown that one can often construct a model structure using a type of fibrant generation argument provided one has a suitable finiteness of injective dimension.